-So what is lawn mower engine valve adjustment?
-Valve lash is a precise specified gap between the valve tip and the rocker.
+So what is lawnmower engine valve adjustment?
+Valve lash is a precisely specified gap between the valve tip and the rocker.
 As an engine wears, the valve lash, (gap) gets larger and needs to be checked and adjusted.

 - Starter cord hard to pull

 - Lack of power

 - Oil leaks

 In this guide, we’ll check and adjust the valves on a walk-behind mower, but the same principles apply to tractor mower engines, zero turns, snowblowers, etc.

 Checking and adjusting valve lash isn’t difficult, but there is a very particular procedure to follow.
 If you need video help, check out “Valve lash adjusting video”, it walks you through the whole process step by step, from setting the engine to checking and adjusting lash.

 What Are Valves?

 All four-stroke single-cylinder engines have valves, at least 2 per cylinder which open and close in a sequenced cycle.
 As an engine breathes, it inhales an air/gas mix through the inlet valve and exhales the spent gasses through the exhaust (muffler) valve.

 Stroke 1 – Air/gas mix enters the cylinder through the open inlet valve.